Barristen/barristen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

- My name is Chenyi Zi (资琛义), currently a first-year mphil student at HKUST(GZ), advised by Prof. [Jia Li](https://sites.google.com/view/lijia/courses).
+ My name is Chenyi Zi (资琛义), and I am currently a first-year MPhil student at HKUST(GZ), advised by Prof. [Jia Li](https://sites.google.com/view/lijia/courses).
 My research interests focus on graph learning.
-I received my bachlor degree from Computer Science department, South University of Technolodgy, advised by Prof. [Shengfeng He](http://www.shengfenghe.com/) .
+I received my bachelor's degree from Computer Science department, the South University of Technology, advised by Prof. [Shengfeng He](http://www.shengfenghe.com/) .

 # 🔥 News
 - *2024.01*: &nbsp;🎉🎉 One paper has been acccepted by WWW24.
 Thanks to Jia and Hong!
 - *2024.01*: &nbsp;🎉🎉 One paper has been acccepted by ICLR24.
-Thanks to Jia and Tao and Ziqi!
+Thanks to Jia, Tao and Ziqi!
 - *2023.09*: &nbsp;🎉🎉 the [website](https://graphprompt.github.io) of 23KDD best paper -- **All in One: Multi-Task Prompting for GNN** in research track is online, Congratulation to Xiangguo!
 # 📝 Publications